 - Web development framework for faster and easier development

-Let's take the PopularitY of Programming Language (PYPL) Index rating, which is created by analyzing how often language tutorials are searched on Google.
-The more a programming language tutorial is examined, the more popular the language is assumed to be.
-Next, let's look at some of the top-rated programming languages according to the PYPL Index:
+Let's take the PopularitY of Programming Language (PYPL) Index rating that is created by analyzing how often language tutorials are searched on Google.
+Let's look at some of the top-rated programming languages according to the PYPL Index:

 Python

 Python is the top-ranked programming language, and its popularity has recently been snowballing.
 It is applicable almost everywhere — from web to desktop programs.
-Development within Python is high speed and high quality.
+Python-based development is known for its high speed and quality.

 Additionally, Python has various ready-made libraries.
 Python is considered the best programming language for machine learning and big data, which will likely allow it to maintain its popularity.